DafnyVSCode/Dafny-VSCode/README.md

 * `dafny.automaticShowCounterModel`: Show CounterModel automatically if a proof fails.
 Can cause performance issues.

 # Release Notes
+* 0.11.1 Use Dafny releases from Microsoft/dafny.
+Miscellaneous bug fixes.
-* 0.10.1 Manually show counterexample, flow graph
+* 0.10.1 Manually show counterexample, flow graph.
 * 0.10.0 Display counter example for failing proof.
 Switched to typescript implementation to download dependencies.
-Lots of bugfixes
+Lots of bugfixes.
 * 0.9.0 Switched to Language Server.
 IntelliSense for classes, compile and execute Dafny program in VSCode.
 QuickFix for decrease, increase and object may be null.
 * 0.8.0 CodeLens showing method references, Go to Definition, version checking for newer Dafny release.
 * 0.6.0 DafnyDef allows to get SymbolInformation from DafnyServer, which will allow in the future to implement Refactorings.
 Go to Definition is already implemented.